 This website is devoted to vintage French copper cookware because I love it.
 I collect and cook with vintage French copper and I made this website to celebrate it.
 This is my hobby, not a business — I don’t show ads, I don’t sell anything, and nobody pays me to do this.
 I just really love this stuff and I want to talk about it.

 My goals are to share what I’ve learned and encourage you to collect and use your copper with more confidence.
 When I was getting started with vintage copper I was pretty much on my own to figure out what to buy.
-Most of the websites I found fed me misleading information because they were trying to get me to buy something; some cooking forums with nuggets of good information about copper also had contradictory or even outright wrong information and I didn’t know enough to tell the difference.
-I wanted to see vintage copper up close, learn about how it was made and who made it, and get unbiased advice on what to look for when buying it online, but that place didn’t exist.
+Most of the “copper cookware” websites I found were trying to get me to buy something; cooking forums with nuggets of good information about copper also had contradictory or even outright wrong information and I didn’t know enough to tell the difference.
+I wanted to see vintage copper up close, learn about how it was made and who made it, and get advice on what to look for when buying it online, but that place didn’t exist.
 So I decided to make it.
 Welcome.

 But I’m not always right.
 I’m an enthusiast, I like doing research, and I’m intellectually curious, but I’m not an expert and I’m certainly not perfect.
 I work very diligently to research and document what I post here but if you can bring me good information to refute or improve upon something I’ve said, I welcome it.
 I’m surprised that the history of the vintage French copper cookware industry hasn’t been explored and documented already and so I’m doing the best I can, fueled by genuine appreciation and attention to detail.
 (The only other resource I’ve found is oldcopper.org but their focus is Britain and not France.)
 I’d love your help and your enthusiasm.
 Please comment on posts of mine that interest you or email me at VFC at vintagefrenchcopper dot com.